 There are essentially three types of Self-Directed SIMPLE IRAs:

 The most popular is the financial institution account.
 Most well-known financial institutions offer it, such as Bank of America and Wells Fargo.
 A Self-Directed SIMPLE IRA account lets the retirement account holder make investments the financial institution offers.
 These are typically financial related investments, such as stocks, mutual funds, and ETFs (Exchange Traded Funds).
 Even though these types of retirement accounts are called “Self-Directed IRA” accounts, they drastically limit what investments you can make.
 Typically, they don’t allow you to make non-traditional investments, such as real estate.

 Why do the financial institutions limit the investment options available?

-A financial institution that offers IRA accounts is not required to offer its IRA investors with the opportunity to make all allowable types of IRA investments.
-For example, even though real estate is an IRS approved investment, an IRA custodian is not required or obligated to offer that investment option.
-Accordingly, most financial institutions offering SIMPLE IRA accounts will restrict the SIMPLE IRA investment option to financial products offered by the financial institution.
-The reason behind this is quite clear – a financial institution earns fees from the sale of financial products, not by allowing its clients to pull money out of the IRA account to buy real estate from a third-party.
+Financial Institutions that offer individual retirement accounts have no obligation to offer you the opportunity to make every allowable type of investments.
+For example, even though real estate is an IRS approved investment, an IRA custodian has no obligation to offer that investment option.
+Therefore, most financial institutions offering SIMPLE IRA accounts will have restrictions.
+Their SIMPLE IRA investment options will be financial products the financial institutions offer.

 2. Custodian Controlled Self-Directed SIMPLE IRA

-IRA Financial Trust Company offers Self-Directed SIMPLE IRA investors full IRA custodial services for traditional and alternative asset investments, such as real estate.
-All IRA funds will be held with Northern Trust, an FDIC insured global banking leader for over 125 years, before the client directs the funds for investment.
+IRA Financial Trust Company offers you full IRA custodial services for traditional and alternative asset investments.
+Northern Trust will hold all your IRA funds before you direct your funds for investment.
+Northern Trust is an FDIC insured global banking leader for over 125 years.

 3. “Checkbook Control” Self-Directed SIMPLE IRA LLC